+If your stove has plated accessories, be sure to clean it with a household type glass cleaner and a very soft cloth to remove any fingerprints and residues prior to the first fire and before any fire if the plated surfaces have been handled or soiled.
 Do not close the door tightly during the "Burn-In Period."
 Also, open the door frequently (every 5-10 minutes) to keep the gasket from adhering to the curing paint.
 Ventilate the house well during these first firings as the paint gives off carbon dioxide and unpleasant odors.
 It is recommended that persons sensitive to an imbalance in the indoor air quality avoid the appliance during the curing process.

-Your new appliance is painted with a high temperature paint that cures during the first few firings.
+Your new stove is painted with a high temperature paint that cures during the first few firings.
 We recommend that you put your stove or fireplace insert through a regimen of three burns.
 The first two should last for 20 minutes each at 250 degrees (the appliance should be allowed to cool completely between each burn).
 The third should be a burn of at least 450 degrees F. for 45-60 minutes.
 The paint will become soft, gummy and emit non-toxic smoke during these burns.
+During these first burns, open the appliance door frequently to help prevent the door gasket from adhering to the appliance.
 After the appliance cools down for the third time, the paint will harden.
-DO NOT BUILD A LARGE ROARING FIRE UNTIL THIS CURING EFFECT IS COMPLETE OR YOU MAY DAMAGE THE FINISH OF YOUR STOVE.
+DO NOT BUILD A LARGE ROARING FIRE UNTIL THIS CURING EFFECT IS COMPLETE OR YOU MAY DAM-AGE THE FINISH OF YOUR STOVE.
 Spray can touch-ups should be done only with a high temperature stove paint (cat. no. H8159), available from all IHP dealers.